 “The third bucket is your long-term planning money,” Drago said.
 “The goal is to grow the assets and use them in the future to generate income or replenish the other two buckets.”

 Related: 42 Easy Ways to Save for Retirement

 5. Relocate to a More Affordable Area

-More than 25 million Americans age 60 and over are economically insecure, living at or below 250 percent of the federal poverty level of $11,770 for a single elder, according to the National Council on Aging.
-Almost half of American seniors might be just one accident or unexpected expense away from poverty or being unable to stay in their homes, according to Amanda Andere, president and CEO of Wider Opportunities for Women.
+More than 25 million Americans who are 60 and over are economically insecure, living at or below 250 percent of the federal poverty level, which is $29,425 for a single person, according to the National Council on Aging.
+Almost half of American seniors might be just one accident or unexpected expense away from being unable to stay in their homes, according to Amanda Andere, CEO of Funders Together to End Homelessness.

 6. Pay Down Debt Sooner Rather Than Later

 You’ll quickly outlive your retirement savings if you don’t aim to pay off any debt you have as soon as possible.
 When setting your goals, try to pay off big debts — like your mortgage — completely so you have better cash flow.

 For example, paying down your mortgage ahead of schedule is a great way to reduce the amount of interest you pay each month.
 But until you pay off the mortgage, you still have the monthly payment detracting from your monthly cash flow.

 7. Consider Longevity Insurance